How to Fix AMD Radeon Software Won’t Open?

 Navigating to graphics driver properties

-4. Go to Driver from the top, and then click Roll Back Driver.
-If this option is unavailable, follow the second method.
+4. Go to the Driver tab and click Roll Back Driver.
+If unavailable, consider a clean installation.

 Roll backing the Graphics driver